lupetto3/pturk3/README.md

 - 👋 Hi, I’m @pturk3
 - 👀 I’m interested in all things Tech, i work in ad tech, but i have a strong interest in coding
-- 🌱 I’m currently learning small amounts of javascript, i'm a complete learner, so i'm just taking my time trying to understand as much as possible
+- 🌱 I’m currently learning HTML, CSS and i have a small understanding of javascript from working in ad tech
 - 💞️ I’m looking to collaborate on anything open source!
 Whatever small contribution i can make
 - 📫 Discord: pturk3#6114, Telegram: @pturk3